-Selected thematic objective Selected investment priority Justification for selection 35,000,00 (CSR).
-11 - Enhancing institutional capacity of public authorities and stakeholders and an efficient public administration 11i - Investment in institutional capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good governance The strong impact that public administration and judiciary sector have on economic and social development requires significant investments in various aspects of these sectors.
-There is a need to address public administration effectiveness and regulatory quality, low efficiency of judiciary, burdensome business regulations, development or improvement of prevention mechanisms to fight corruption, e-services, e-customs, e-health and overall modernization of existing mechanisms and procedures, all of where Croatia is below EU-27 average.
-The mentioned is also a part of the CPP and CSR, key reference document stipulating that the current regulatory framework for doing business in Croatia imposes a high burden on businesses, including non-transparent decision-making in particular at the local level.
-Reorganization of justice system is a prerequisite for legal security, business development and investment climate.
-11 - Enhancing institutional capacity of public authorities and stakeholders and an efficient public administration 11ii - Capacity building for all stakeholders delivering education, lifelong learning, training and employment and social policies, including through sectoral and territorial pacts to mobilise for reform at the national, regional and local levels Social dialogue is important factor for implementation of reforms undertaken by Government since it require general coonsensus of social partners.
+11Enhancing institutional capacity of public authorities and an efficient public administration11i - Investment in institutional capacity and in the efficiency of public administrations and public administrationThe strong impact that public administration and judiciary sector have on economic and social development requires significant investments in various aspects of address public administration effectiveness and regulatory quality, low efficiency of judiciary, burdensome business regulations, development or improvement of prevention mechanisms to fight corruption, e-Services, e-Customs, c Health and overall modernization of existing mechanisms and procedure: all of where Croatia is below EU-27 average.
+The mentioned is also a par of the CPP and CSR, key reference document stipulating that the curren regulatory framework for doing business in Croatia imposes a high burden on businesses, including non transparent decision-making in parent decision-making in artaining and stakeholders delivering education of public authorities and stakeholders derivent and efficient public administration11ii - Capacity building for all stakeholders delivering education for prevention the stakeholders delivering education and stakeholders delivering education in felong learning, training and employment and social policies reform at the national, regional and local levelsSocial dialogue is an important factor for implementation of reform and the rational, regional and local levels11- Enhancing institutional capacity11ii - Capacity building for all stakeholders delivering education of public administrationSocial dialogue is an important factor for implementation of reform and the attex holders delivering education Selected thematic objective Selected investment priority Justification for selection/Impact on fostering crisis repair Selected thematic objective Selected investment priority Justification for selection/Impact on fostering crisis repair Institutional capacity of public authorities and an efficient public administrationcapacity and in the efficiency of public administrations and guodi tocal levels with a view to reforms, better regulation and good governanceadministration and judiciary sector have on economic and social across secondary and tertiary institutional capacity of public authorities and an efficient public administration stakeholders administration st institutional capacity of public authorities and stakeholders and an efficient public capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good administration and judiciary sector have on economic and social development requires significant investments in various aspects of these sectors.
+There is a need to address public administration effectiveness and regulatory quality, low efficiency of judiciary, burdensome business regulations, development or improvement of prevention mechanisms to fight corruption, e-Services, e-Customs, e- Health and overall modernization of existing mechanisms and procedures, all of where Croatia is below EU-27 average.
+The mentioned is also a part of the CPP and CSR, key reference document stipulating that the current regulatory framework for doing business in Croatia imposes a high burden on businesses, including non- transparent decision-making in particular at the local level.
+Reorganization of justice system is a prerequisite for legal security, business development and CSOs are important for increasing institutional capacity of public authorities and stakeholders and an efficient public stakeholders delivering education, lifelong learning, training and employment and social policies, including through sectoral and territorial pacts to mobilise for reform at the national, regional and factor for implementation of reforms undertaken by the Government since it requires general consensus of social partners.
 Increasing the effectiveness, sustainability and continuation of social dialogue is necessary.
 It will contribute to the quality and continuity of the bi- and tripartite social dialogue process as well as to implementation of the sectoral social councils.
-CSOs are important for increasing transparency and trust in PA, however, lack of human and financial